Frequently Asked Questions

 Who should get a screening CT?

 If you are someone who is at high risk for lung cancer, such as a current or previous heavy smoker, the importance of early detection cannot be stressed enough.
 Good candidates for a screening CT are those who have smoked for a long length of time and who smoke a lot of cigarettes.
-Pack-years are an indicator for screening and are calculated by multiplying the average number of packs of cigarettes per day by the total number of years a person has smoked.
-Previous studies have shown those with a 30-pack year or more history to be significant.
+The impact of smoking is measured by determining the number of "pack years" a person has smoked.
+Pack years are calculated by multiplying the average number of packs of cigarettes smoked per day by the total number of years a person has smoked.
+Previous studies have shown those with a 30-pack year or greater history to be significant.
 Smokers with additional history of COPD, lung fibrosis, family history of lung cancer and exposure to radon, silica, cadmium, asbestos, arsenic, beryllium, chromium, diesel fumes or nickel are at higher risk.

 What are the consequences of getting a screening CT?

 A screening CT exposes you to additional levels of radiation beyond what each of us is exposed to in daily life.
-However, National Jewish Health uses ultra low dose CT technique and tools to address these concerns.
+However, National Jewish Health uses low dose CT technique and tools to keep the radiation dose as low as possible.

 Secondly, a lung cancer screening CT may lead to follow-up imaging studies.
 Lung nodules may be identified that need to be monitored with a follow-up chest CT.
 Suspicious lung nodules may require additional testing such as PET-CT, biopsy or surgery to decide whether they are in fact cancerous.
 Other abnormalities outside the lungs may be identified such as vascular abnormalities or lesions in the liver.
 These may need to be evaluated further with ultrasound, CT or MRI or physician referral.